canaryhealth/nlu_trainer/README.rst

 .. code:: text

-  What is a loggerhead turtle?,define,{ animal: loggerhead turtle }
+  en-us,What is a loggerhead turtle?,define,{ animal: loggerhead turtle }
-  What are bengal tigers?,define,{ animal: bengal tigers }
+  en-us,What are bengal tigers?,define,{ animal: bengal tigers }

 Then run: